 About you, your career history, skills and objectives

 Have a ‘Career Objective’ or goal, and keep it realistic.
-If you have little experience in the industry but state that you are seeking a position as the General Manager of a five star hotel.
+If you have little experience in the industry but state that you are seeking a position as the General Manager of a five star hotel, then chances are a potential employer will think you are being unrealistic; they will know you don’t have the skills, knowledge and abilities (and relevant experience!) they seek – yet.
 Then chances are an international luxury brand is probably not where an employer sees your current abilities/skills fitting into their organisation.
 Having said that, have ambition, be passionate about what you want in the future and reach for the stars!

 Tip - Outline your career (or employment) and educational history in reverse chronological order.
 For your employment history, list your most recent experiences first - job title, employer, dates (including starting and finishing months), what you did and for whom.
 When writing your achievements and job duties don’t use more detail than you need to convey your successes.
 Keep it brief; dense, paragraph-sized bullet points make for tough reading.
 A good rule of thumb is to limit each bullet point to one to two lines of text with six to ten accomplishments for each position, give the most significance to your most recent position.